-Left: Avalanche Arts’ Kathie diStefano teaching an “Operation Trash” workshop in a Rotterdam high school.
+Left: Avalanche Arts’ Kathie diStefano teaching an “Operation Trash” workshop in a Rotterdam school.
 Right: Kathie diStefano conducting an environmentally-themed workshop at a school in Baltimore.

 1. Operation Trash virtual exchange

 “Operation Trash” project is designed to educate and connect high school students in Baltimore and the greater Rotterdam area.
 This virtual exchange project focuses on environmental themes.
-Improvisational theatre techniques and remote learning techniques will be used to teach sustainability, trash reduction, recycling, and inspire environmental stewardship.
+Improvisational theatre techniques and remote learning techniques are used to teach sustainability, trash reduction, recycling, and inspire environmental stewardship.
 Through the use of classroom activities, improvisational theatre techniques, community events, student-made videos, and social media, teenagers in both cities learn about sustainability, trash reduction, recycling, and get inspired to become environment stewards for their communities.
 Trash serves as a theme for a cross-cultural exchange.
 The project leverages an existing environmental educational program developed by Avalanche Arts and used in Rotterdam schools.